.bak | ||

 https://www.atlassian.com/git/tutorials/dotfiles

-The technique consists in storing a Git bare repository in a "side" folder (like $nu.home-path/.cfg
+The technique involves storing a Git bare repository in a "side" folder, such as $HOME/.dot

-) using a specially crafted alias so that commands are run against that repository and not the usual .git
+This ensures that commands are run against the repository itself and not the local .git

-local folder, which would interfere with any other Git repositories around.
+folder, which could interfere with other Git repositories.

 Starting from scratch